 The federal Servicemembers Civil Relief Act, as amended, and similar state laws may provide relief to lessees who enter active military service and to lessees in reserve status who are called to active duty after the originations of their leases.
 Current U.S. military operations may continue to require the active duty deployment of enlisted servicemembers.
 The Servicemembers Civil Relief Act provides that under some circumstances the lessor may not terminate the lease contract for breach of the terms of the contract, including non-payment.

-Furthermore, under the Servicemembers Civil Relief Act, a lessee may terminate a lease of a vehicle at any time after commencement of active duty if (i) the lease is executed by or on behalf of a person who subsequently enters military service under a call or order specifying a period of not less than 180 days; or (ii) the lessee, while in the military, executes a lease contract for a vehicle and thereafter receives military orders for a permanent change of station outside of the continental United States or for deployment for active duty for a period of not less than 180 days.
+Furthermore, under the Servicemembers Civil Relief Act, a lessee may terminate a lease of a vehicle at any time after commencement of active duty if (i) the lease is executed by or on behalf of a person who subsequently enters military service under a call or order specifying a period of not less than 180 days; (ii) the lessee, while in the military, executes a lease contract for a vehicle and thereafter receives military orders for a permanent change of station outside of the continental United States or for deployment for active duty for a period of not less than 180 days; or (iii) the lessee, while in military service executes a lease upon receipt of military orders, and thereafter receives a stop movement order in response to a local, national, or global emergency, effective for an indefinite period or for a period of not less than 30 days, which prevents the lessee or the lessee's dependents, from using the vehicle for personal or business transportation.
+No early termination charge may be imposed on the lessee.
 No early termination charges may be imposed on the lessee for such termination.
 No information can be provided as to the number of leases that may be affected by these laws.
 In addition, these laws may impose limitations that would impair the ability of the servicer to repossess a defaulted vehicle during the related lessee's period of active duty and, in some cases, may require the servicer to extend the maturity of the lease contract and readjust the payment schedule for a period of time after the completion of the lessee's military service.
 If a lessee's obligation to make lease payments is adjusted or extended, or if the lease is terminated early and no early termination charge is imposed, the servicer will not be required to advance those amounts.
 Any resulting shortfalls in interest or principal will reduce the amount available for distribution on the notes and the certificates.